asalinas10/Citi_Bikes_Tableau/README.md

 6. Create a static map that plots all bike stations with a visual indication of the most popular locations to start and end a journey, with zip code data overlaid on top.

+* There are gaps in latitude and longitude data as it shows less rides than the previous charts, but that data is still consistent throughout the set.

     - July

 ![Alt text](<Screen Shot 2024-01-09 at 3.18.03 PM.png>)